yeojz/otplib/README.md

 - **encoder**: `base32-encode`
 - **decoder**: `base32-decode`

-To see what is included, you can take a look at `packages/otplib-browser/index.ts`.
+For more details, you can take a look at `packages/otplib-browser/index.ts`.

 #### Browser bundle size